The Night Montreal Wins You Over (It Involves a Drum Circle and a Smoked Meat Sandwich)

 The correct answer to "Fairmount or St-Viateur?" is: try both, hot from the oven, and fight about it with someone over drinks later.
 That argument IS the experience.

-The Drum Circle That Changed My Sunday
+The Drum Circle That Reorders Your Sunday

 But that's not why people go on Sundays.